adnammit/notes/shell.md

 netstat -ano | findstr :3000    find processes using port 3000

+ps -Id {pid}					get info about a process

 tskill <PID>                    kill the task using the port (or any task really)

 ```